intact-portal/intact-portal-documentation/documentation/user-guide/advanced-search.md

 * Use quotes (") if you look for a specific phrase (group of terms that must be searched together) or terms containing special characters that may otherwise be interpreted by our query engine (eg. '-' in idA or idB)

+* Use '-' as a field value to specify that the field can be null or absent

 * Use parenthesis for complex queries (e.g. '(XXX OR YYY) AND ZZZ')

 * Wildcards (*,?) can be used between letters in a term or at the end of terms to do fuzzy queries,